 How is financial aid determined?

-Is there a deadline to be considered for financial aid?
+Is there a deadline to be considered for Tailored Tuition?

 New families can apply for assistances beginning Jan.
-1, 2017.
+1, 2020.
 Funds are limited so you are encouraged to apply early.
-Once funds are exhausted your child’s name will be placed on a waiting list should funds become available.
-In order to receive priority, returning families should apply before January 31, 2017.

 A new application is required annually.
 Changes in your financial status may affect the size of your reward.

-Are there any restrictions for students on financial aid?
+Are there any restrictions for students on Tailored Tuition?

-When will I be notified if I have received financial aid?
+When will I be notified if I have received Tailored Tuition?

 What if our family has special circumstances?